Cambridgeshire Micro-Grant Interest Form

 What will be expected from my church?

-- Partnership working: to work closely with the Cinnamon Advisor throughout the partnership and to engage with representatives of Cambridgeshire County Council and Cambridgeshire Police as required.
+- Partnership working: to work closely with the Cinnamon Advisor throughout the partnership and to engage with representatives of Cambridgeshire County Council as required.

-- Cinnamon Leadership Training: to send project leaders and volunteers to one of the two training opportunities in April or October 2019.
+- Cinnamon Volunteer Training: to send project leaders and volunteers to these training opportunities.

 - Attend strategic meetings: participating churches will be invited to attend two strategic meetings at which progress and learning will be shared.